 - Good communication skills

-- Active involvement with a local faith community
+- Active involvement in a local faith community

-- Commitment to completion of the entire basic parish nurse preparation program
+- Commitment to completion of the entire foundations preparation program

 - Lay and professional faith community leaders may complete the course in the role as "participant observers".
 These situations will be reviewed on an individual basis.